dasfex/wezen/README.md

 # wezen
-Small header-only library for metaprogramming.
+Small header-only library as training in metaprogramming.
 I try to not repeat STL but in some places I am.

 ### Docs